 Postpartum Hormonal Changes & How They Affect You

-Many women understand the physical changes that come with pregnancy childbirth, but may be less prepared for the mental and psychological changes.
+Many women understand the physical changes that come with pregnancy and childbirth, but may be less prepared for the mental and psychological changes.

 What to Know About Hormone Changes After Birth

 Progesterone: During pregnancy, progesterone is produced at a high rate.
 During this time, it relaxes ligaments, helps your uterus accommodate your growing baby, and counteracts common effects of another significantly increased hormone known as prolactin.
-However, progesterone drops off almost immediately after delivering the placenta while prolactin remains increased.
+However, progesterone drops off almost immediately after delivering the placenta while prolactin remains elevated.
 Your ovaries will not start creating progesterone again until your first menstrual cycle, which may create a temporary imbalance.

 Between high prolactin production, no progesterone, potentially lower dopamine, and your other pregnancy hormones decreasing, it’s no wonder that your energy, moods, and emotions can feel jumbled after having your baby!
 A lot of new moms experience the baby blues after giving birth, which is often described as feelings of anxiety and/or being “down”.
 Women may feel overjoyed one moment and then sad, moody, or overwhelmed the next.
-Though baby blues are considered to be a natural side effect of the hormonal shifts that take place during pregnancy and after birth, 1 in 10 women with the baby blues may develop a serious, longer-lasting depression.
+Though baby blues are considered to be a natural side effect of the hormonal shifts that occur during pregnancy and after birth, 1 in 10 women with the baby blues may develop serious, longer-lasting depression.
 In fact, postpartum depression can begin as early as right before giving birth and as far along as 12 months after having your baby.

 Medela is here for you every step of the way.
-One of the ways that we support our breast milk feeding moms is through a variety of carefully curated and helpful resources.
+One of the ways we support our breast milk feeding moms is through a variety of carefully curated and helpful resources.
 Join our diverse community of fellow moms on Facebook to connect with others on their unique breast milk feeding journey.
-For more pressing questions, you can always reach out privately or directly connect to a lactation expert for answers to all your nursing and pumping concerns.
+For more pressing questions, you can always reach out privately or connect with a nearby lactation expert for answers to all your nursing and pumping concerns.
 Remember - our resources and support network are here for you!